 This course investigates the “big ideas” found in our digital world.
-Using Python, students demonstrate fundamental concepts of computer programming that can be applied across a variety of projects and languages, and explore different means of representing information digitally.
-They create computer programs to solve authentic problems or for personal interest, such as unique musical pieces, math calculators, and data summations.
-Students discuss the current state of technology and its role in our everyday lives, discerning the positive and negative influences of innovations concerning computer and network technologies to society, culture, and economics.
-Students develop their skills in computational thinking, logical reasoning, and describing processes through algorithms and abstraction.
+Using the Python programming language, students demonstrate fundamental concepts of computer programming that can be applied across a variety of projects and languages.
+Students explore different means of representing information digitally and how our digital world has evolved.
+They create computer programs to solve authentic problems or for personal interest, such as unique musical pieces, math calculators and data summations.
+Students discuss the current state of technology and its role in our everyday lives, discerning the positive and negative influences of innovations concerning computer and network technologies to society, culture and economics.
+Students develop their skills in computational thinking, logical reasoning, and learn to describe processes through algorithms and abstraction.
 Finally, students demonstrate their learning by creating a portfolio for submission to the College Board and are prepared for the AP® Computer Science Principles exam in May.